emacs-vs/docstr/README.md

 * `docstr-faces-tag-face` - Highlight the tag face; like `@param`, `@return`, etc.
 * `docstr-faces-type-face` - Highlight the type name face.
 * `docstr-faces-value-face` - Highlight the variable name face.

+## Multiline Docstring & Keys

+Make sure you have starting and ending comment before triggering document string insertion from this package.
+For instance, you will need `/*` and `*/` before hitting return.
+There are several packages that can help you achieve this.
+You can also enable variable `docstr-key-support` for the built-in support from this package.

 ## Contribution